 - Simple fabrication work is the goal

+For occasional drilling operations, a drill press remains a practical and affordable workshop tool.
 However, for detailed machining and accurate metal cutting, a milling machine is a better investment.

-- Precision metal parts
+- You need precision metal parts

+Small workshop machinists often choose compact mills because they balance precision, footprint, and versatility better than larger industrial machines.
 Understanding machine size and workshop requirements can also help when choosing the right milling machine size for long-term projects.

 Final Verdict: Mini Mill vs Drill Press